Learn how property taxes are calculated, including assessed value, exemptions, and tax rates by state.

-While there is no one size fits all approach to calculating property taxes, in every state your property's assessed or fair market value is used to establish the initial value that your property will be taxed on.
+While there is no one-size-fits-all approach to calculating property taxes, in every state, your property's assessed or fair market value is used to establish the initial value that your property will be taxed on.
 Depending on the state and/or your exemptions, you may receive an additional reduction to this value before the tax or levy/millage rate is factored in.
-Typically you can find you the tax or levy/millage rate on your property assessment notice or on the county appraisal districts website.

-Below are a few different examples of how property taxes are calculated in different a few different states.
+Below are a few examples of how property taxes are calculated in various states:

 How to Calculate Property Taxes in Texas